hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 Recall that if the pattern of a pack expansion type contains more than one type parameter pack, all type parameter packs must be known to have the same shape, as outlined in the [Type substitution](#type-substitution) section.
 This inference ensures that these invariants are satisfied, as long as the pack expansion type occurs in one of the two above positions.

 If a pack expansion type appears in any other context, all pack references occurring in the pattern type must already be known to have the same shape, otherwise an error is diagnosed.

-At this time, we are not proposing a spelling for same-shape requirements in the surface language, since we do not believe it is necessary given the inference behavior outlined above.
-However, we will use the notation `shape(T) == shape(U)` to denote same-shape requirements in this proposal.

 For example, `zip` is a generic function, and the return type `((T, U)...)` is a pack expansion type, therefore the same-shape requirement `shape(T) == shape(U)` is automatically inferred: